Nubia (DC Comics)

 Nubia is a fictional character appearing in DC Comics publications and related media, commonly as an ally of Wonder Woman.
-Historically, she is DC Comics' first Black woman superhero.
-Introduced in 1973 as Wonder Woman's long-lost fraternal twin, Nubia has since been presented variously as DC Comics' continuities have shifted and evolved.
-At turns, she has been portrayed as both a parallel-universe version of Wonder Woman and as an inheritor of the Wonder Woman mantle in a future timeline.
-Her Modern Era depiction is as a non-sibling Amazon contemporary of Wonder Woman, and as the successor to Wonder Woman's mother Hippolyta as queen of the Amazon nation of Themyscira.
+Historically, she is DC Comics' first black female superhero.
+Originally introduced in 1973 as Wonder Woman's long-lost fraternal twin sister, she was also an Amazon princess exiled since birth, who served as the General of the Floating Island called Slaughter Island and as an Agent of Ares.
+Today, she is now presented as one of the hero’s oldest and closest friends.
 Created by Robert Kanigher and Don Heck, Nubia debuted in 1973's Wonder Woman #204 and appeared intermittently throughout Wonder Woman's Bronze Age adventures.
-After DC Comics rebooted its continuity in 1985 (a publication event known as the Crisis on Infinite Earths), Wonder Woman and her supporting characters were re-imagined.
-Though originally absent from this revised mythos, the character was reintroduced as "Nu'Bia" in 1999 by Doselle Young and Brian Denham in Wonder Woman (vol. 2) Annual #8.

-The character (whose name has reverted to its original spelling) developed an expanded profile and presence in DC Comics' post-Rebirth continuity, beginning with the assumption of the Wonder Woman mantle for DC's 2021 future-timeline publication event Future State.
-She was heavily featured across DC's Infinite Frontier Wonder Woman publications, including the limited series Nubia & the Amazons (2021), Trial of the Amazons (2022) and Nubia: Queen of the Amazons (2022).
+In modern comic stories, Nubia is depicted as an Amazon contemporary of Wonder Woman and the successor to Wonder Woman's mother Hippolyta as queen of the Amazon nation of Themyscira.
+The character has developed an expanded profile and greater visibility in DC Comics' post-Rebirth continuity, including the limited series Nubia & the Amazons (2021), Trial of the Amazons (2022) and Nubia: Queen of the Amazons (2022).
 The publisher also commissioned young adult graphic novels featuring Nubia as the central character, including Nubia: Real One (2021) and Diana & Nubia: Princesses of the Amazons (2022).

-The distinction of DC's first Black woman superhero is also sometimes accorded to the Teen Titan Bumblebee, who debuted in 1976, four years after Nubia's first appearance.
+The distinction of DC's first black woman superhero is also sometimes accorded to the Teen Titan Bumblebee, who debuted in 1976, three years after Nubia's first appearance.

-Origin
+Publication history

 Nubia was created by Robert Kanigher and Don Heck in 1973.
 While Kanigher had previously written Wonder Woman for nine years, he had left to work on other projects.
 He and then-partner Heck created Nubia in his first issue back on Wonder Woman (#204 in January 1973), part of a one-year stint for the team.